jmccartie/takemeonadventures/_posts/2015-12-15-southern-california-2015.markdown

 THE BEACH!
 Finally!
 On a tip from [@mali.mish.dan](https://instagram.com/mali.mish.dan), we got some pricey beach-front reservations at [Doheny State Beach](https://www.campendium.com/doheny-state-beach).
 After a week in the dust bowl of Joshua Tree, my wife needed a break and the sounds of the ocean is exactly what we all needed.

-The kids still came back dirty everyday (should we expect anything else?), but at leaast sand is easier to clean up.
+The kids still came back dirty everyday (should we expect anything else?), but at least sand is easier to clean up.

 I loved working outside and breathing in the ocean air.

 ![image](https://scontent-lax3-1.xx.fbcdn.net/hphotos-xtf1/t31.0-8/12374883_1682369052047826_1994232332184515968_o.jpg)

----
+## Next Up

+We'll be heading to San Diego for Christmas, then back out to the desert to celebrate New Years with about 20 other traveling families.
+After that, we'll continue our search for warmer temperatures and head into Southern Arizona.
+We plan to tool around Arizona (maybe southern New Mexico) for the winter, before heading into Utah for the spring.

+See you on down the road!

-Photos from this leg of our adventure can be [found on Facebook](https://www.facebook.com/media/set/?set=a.1682368678714530.1073741836.1480729742211759).
+*Photos from this leg of our adventure can be [found on Facebook](https://www.facebook.com/media/set/?set=a.1682368678714530.1073741836.1480729742211759).*